How to Integrate Blockchain Into Your Existing App (Without Starting Over)

 Complexity: Low | Timeline: 1-2 weeks

-This is the easiest on-ramp to blockchain.
-You're not changing your database, your API, or your business logic.
-You're adding an authentication method.
+This is the easiest way in.
+You do not touch your database, your API, or your business logic.
+You add one login method.

-When it makes sense: You have a user base that already owns crypto wallets, or you want to offer passwordless login with user-owned identity.
+When it makes sense: Your users already own wallets, or you want passwordless login where the user owns their identity.

-When it doesn't: Your users are non-technical consumers who have never heard of MetaMask.
-You'll spend more time on support tickets than development.
+When it doesn't: Your users are normal people who have never heard of MetaMask.
+You will spend more time on support tickets than on the build.

 Implementation basics: